huggingface/blog/deep-rl-q-part2.md

 Q-Learning is an **off-policy value-based method that uses a TD approach to train its action-value function:**

 - *Off-policy*: we'll talk about that at the end of this chapter.
-- *Value-based method*: it finds its optimal policy indirectly by training a value-function or action-value function that will tell us **the value of each state or each state-action pair.**
+- *Value-based method*: finds its optimal policy indirectly by training a value-function or action-value function that will tell us **the value of each state or each state-action pair.**
 - *Uses a TD approach:* **updates its action-value function at each step.**

-**Q-Learning is the algorithm we use to train our Q-Function**, an **action-value function** that determines the value of being at a particular state, and taking a specific action at that state.
+**Q-Learning is the algorithm we use to train our Q-Function**, an **action-value function** that determines the value of being at a particular state and taking a specific action at that state.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/73_deep_rl_q_part2/Q-function.jpg" alt="Q-function"/>